autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 # Representations

 The representation stores geometry and appearance.
-The geometric mapping takes a 3D position as input and outputs an SDF value, a normal vector, and a geometric feautre vector.
+The geometric mapping takes a 3D position as input and outputs an SDF value, a normal vector, and a geometric feature vector.
 The color mapping (implemented as an MLP) takes a 3D position and view direction together with the normal vector and the geometry feature vector from the geometry mapping as input and outputs an RGB color vector.

 We support three representations for the geometric mapping: MLPs, Multi-Res.
 Feature Grids from [iNGP](https://github.com/NVlabs/instant-ngp), and Tri-plane from [ConvONet](https://github.com/autonomousvision/convolutional_occupancy_networks) or [EG3D](https://github.com/NVlabs/eg3d).
 We now explain these representations in more detail: